(4 Minute Read)

 Sell an experience, any experience

 When we think about what sells at a virtual event, it all comes down to unique experiences.
+Here are some great Virtual Event Ideas any planner can consider.
 Like a virtual pep-talk from a keynote speaker.
 Or an immersive outdoor nature walk.
 It’s about selling something that feels original, useful, and a little surprising.
 Which is really what we want out of any event.

 Plan for Simple